not-a-cat415/sentinel-programme/workshop-1-year-1/DO-NOT-README.txt

 !DOCTYPE: html;
 html:
-  .attributes:
-    lang: "en";
+  .lang: "en";
-  ;
 head:
   title: "This is a title.";
   link:
-    .attributes:
-      rel: "stylesheet";
+    .rel: "stylesheet";
-      href: "styles.css";
+    .href: "styles.css";
   ;
 ;
-;
 body:
   h1: "This is a heading";
   input:
-    .attributes:
-       type: "password";
+    .type: "password";
-       placeholder: "Input field";
+    .placeholder: "Input field";
   ;
-  ;
   br;
   input:
-    .attributes:
-       placeholder: "Read only";
+    .placeholder: "Read only";
-       readonly;
+    .readonly;
   ;
+  br;
+  p: "Here, it is only "
+    span: "3"
+      .id: "span";
     ;
-  br;
-  p: "Here, it is only " span: 3; " days old.";
+    " days old."
+  ;
   button: "This is a button with a unique ID."
-    .attributes:
-      id: "btn";
+    .id: "btn";
-    ;
   ;
 ;
 ;